 On top of all this, much can still be done with VBA.
 Surprisingly, the MSOffice object model for modifying the user interface has not changed very much through the various versions of Office.
 The key objects continue to be the CommandBar object and the CommandBars collection.
 Roughly speaking, these contain menus and toolbars.
 In Excel 2003 and earlier, a programmer could manipulate these objects in VBA code to modify menus and toolbars.
 Such code still works in Excel 2007 and 2010.
 However, any customized menus and toolbars it creates are added to the Add-Ins ribbon.
 This is primarily for backward compatibility.
 I discuss this topic only briefly.
-If you are a serious developer for post-2003 versions of Excel, I believe you are more likely to use RibbonX and XML than VBA to customize the user interface.
+If you are a serious developer for post-2003 versions of Excel, you are much more likely to use RibbonX and XML than VBA to customize the user interface.

-16.2 Customizing Ribbons in Excel 2010
+16.2 Customizing Ribbons

-Customizing ribbons in Excel 2010 through the user interface-that is, without any XML or VBA-is easy.
+Customizing ribbons in Excel 2010 and later versions through the user interface that is, without any XML or VBA-is easy.
 Just right-click any ribbon and select "Customize the Ribbon" to open the dialog box in Figure 16.1.
 On the left you see a list of all controls, including your own macros in the Macros group, that can be added to ribbons.
 On the right you see the existing tabs and their hierarchy of groups and controls.
 Depending on what you select, the Add and Remove buttons in the middle are either enabled or disabled.
 These allow you to change the ribbon structure as you like.

 However, when Microsoft decided to let users customize the ribbons in Excel 2010, they didn't open the floodgates completely.
 There are certain things you can and can't do.
-Here are the rules, but you don't really need to memorize
+Here are the rules, but you don't really need to memorize them.
+If some action is allowed, the corresponding Add and Remove buttons will be enabled; if it isn't allowed, they will be disabled.